ryanklee/think-taink/docs/problem_statements.md

 ## 6. Advanced Natural Language Processing for AI Communication as a Domain Service

 Problem Statement: Integrating advanced NLP capabilities, particularly large language models, into our multi-agent system poses challenges in terms of coherent communication, context awareness, maintaining individual agent characteristics (represented by TraitBundle value objects), and facilitating emergent language-based coordination within our Experiment aggregate.
+Additionally, there are challenges in developing hierarchical reference systems and knowledge graph-enhanced collaborative systems.

 References:
 - [DOC001] Domain Model and Research Summary